home-assistant/home-assistant.io/source/_components/binary_sensor.nest.markdown

 The `nest` binary sensor platform let you monitor various states of a thermostat from [Nest](https://nest.com).

 <p class='note'>
-You must have the [Nest component](/components/nest/) configured to use this sensors.
+You must have the [Nest component](/components/nest/) configured to use these sensors.
+A nest thermostat can provide any of the below sensors.
+A nest protect can only report the 'online' condition.
 </p>

 To set it up, add the following information to your `configuration.yaml` file: